 1) Separation techniques at analytical and microanalytical scale (CE, UHPLC, GC-MS) addressed to bioactive compounds determination.

 Chromatographic and electrokinetics methods are developed and applied to the determination of bioactive compounds in complex samples e.g., biological, natural extracts and environmental samples.
 The development involves the use and implementation of sample preparation techniques as solid-phase microextraction (SPME), solid-phase extraction (SPE) also by using sorbents based on molecular imprinting (MIP).
-The optimization and validation of the analytical methods is carried out by chemometric approaches as Design of Experiments (DoE) and Quality by Design (QbD).
+Among the electrokinetic techniques, the research is addressed to the optimization of capillary isoelectric focusing (cIEF) methods aiming at the accurate and precise estimation of the isoelectric point of monoclonal antibodies (mAbs).
+The optimization and validation of the analytical methods is carried out by chemometric approaches as Design of Experiments (DoE) and Analytical Quality by Design (AQbD).

-2) Implementation of detection systems for electrokinetics separation at microanalytical scale (CE-LEDIF, CE-EIMS).
+2) Implementation of detection systems for electrokinetics separation at microanalytical scale.